mishoo/UglifyJS/README.md

     --keep-fnames               Do not mangle/drop function names.
 Useful for code relying on Function.prototype.name.
     --name-cache <file>         File to hold mangled name mappings.
+    --safari10                  Support non-standard Safari 10/11.
+                                Equivalent to setting `safari10: true` in `minify()` for `mangle` and `output` options.
+                                By default UglifyJS will not try to be Safari-proof.
     --self                      Build UglifyJS as a library (implies --wrap UglifyJS) --source-map [options]      Enable source map/specify source map options:
                                 `base`  Path to compute relative paths from input files.